 - Header Section.
 Identifies the user and reactor and gives links to reload, log off, or restore reactor defaults.
 Also indicates the current lumping method that controls how mechanisms are generated and processed. - Reactant Creation Section.
 This section has a form to create a reactant by its structure or standard name (a 2-8 character name for VOC species in SAPRC detailed mechanisms).
 The names used can be determined by using one of the links in this section. - Reactant Section.
 Lists previously created reactants, with links to the reactant information page (Section 4.2) and, for fully reacted compounds, links to the reaction results.
+For illustration purposes, this includes three reactants that have been previously created, including one that was fully reacted.
 If the list has five or fewer reactants, it would include links to obtain selected results directly without having to go through the reactant information page.
 Note that radical reactants are not shown on this list unless they were completely reacted.
 The section also includes links to delete all or selected reactants. - Reactor Options Section.
-This contains links to change options that control mechanism generation and lumping options.
+This contains links to change basic options that control mechanism generation and lumping options.
 These are discussed in Section 4.5.
 Restoring reactor defaults sets all these options to those for a new user. - Obtain Information.
-This section includes links to general information about the chemical estimation methods, mechanism assignments, the derivation of SAPRC-22 mechanisms, and the user manual, as discussed in section 4.6. - Advanced Options.
-This contains links to user assignments as discussed in Section 8 or derivations of modified SAPRC mechanisms as discussed in Section 7.2.2. - Files for Download (not shown on Figure 1): This contains file objects that contain data that the user can download.
-These files are created using "fileout" commands during Telnet sessions, and are stored on the host computer in a subfolder assigned to the user.
-If no files exist, this section is - Administrative Actions Section.
+This section includes links to general information about the chemical estimation methods, mechanism assignments, the derivation of SAPRC-22 mechanisms, and the users manual, as discussed in section 4.6. - Advanced Options.
+This contains links to change advanced options related to mechanism generation, user assignments as discussed in Section 8, or derivations of modified SAPRC mechanisms as discussed in Section 7.2.2. - Files for Download (not shown in Figure 1).
+This contains file objects that contain data that the user can download.
+These files are created using "fileout" commands during terminal sessions, and are stored on the host computer in a subfolder assigned to the user.
+This section is absent if no files exist. - Administrative Actions Section (not shown in Figure 1).
 This section appears only when the primary MechGen user logs into the web system and is used to obtain information about the web system as it is running, or for debugging or testing purposes. - User Account Section.
-This section has links to log out, change user password, enable Telnet login, delete this web and (if applicable) telnet account, or provide optional user information.
+This section has links to log out, change user password, enable terminal login, delete this web and (if applicable) terminal account, or provide optional user information.